jjocram/jjocram.github.io/README.md

 Hi everyone, this is my portfolio website.
 It is developed with Vue.js and Bulma.
 Check it out:

+- Automatic deployed on GitLab: [Marco Ferrati | Portfolio](https://jjocram.gitlab.io)
-- Automatomatic deployed on GitHub: [Marco Ferrati | Portfolio](https://jjocram.github.io)
+- Automatic deployed on GitHub: [Marco Ferrati | Portfolio](https://jjocram.github.io)